 Aloe Vera thrives in filtered light rather than direct sun, and the soil should be left to dry out slightly (1-2cm) before deeply watering.
 If the plant is turning brown, it’s a sign of either too many chemicals in the air (from cleaning, for example) or too much sunlight.
 In pots, use a cacti and succulent potting mix, and don’t overwater.
 Fertilise occasionally with suitable plant food.

 See our Aloe Vera Growing Guide for more information on how to grow these striking succulents, including how to grow them from cuttings.

 This glossy-leafed plant makes an Instagrammable addition to your living room and is another low-maintenance house plant.
 Its name is derived from the related Calla Lily and the resemblance of the flower to the white flag of surrender.

 The main benefit of having a Peace Lily or two in your home is that they are said to remove harmful toxins (*VOCs) from the air, while also increasing humidity levels.
-This promotes better breathing, relieving irritated throats and noses and acts as a natural air freshener.
+This promotes better breathing, relieves irritated throats and noses, and acts as a natural air freshener.

 How to Use a Peace Lily

 Peace Lily will thrive almost anywhere in your home, including in rooms where the ambient light level is medium to low.
 Note that its flowers do produce some pollen and a light floral scent, which means this plant isn’t always suitable for people with allergies such as hay fever.